StockSharp/doc/en/topics/api/strategies/trading_operations.md

 ### IsOnline Property

 The [IsOnline](xref:StockSharp.Algo.Strategies.Strategy.IsOnline) property shows whether the strategy is in real-time mode.
-It becomes `true` only when the strategy is running and all its market data subscriptions have transitioned to the [SubscriptionStates.Online](xref:StockSharp.Messages.SubscriptionStates.Online) state.
+It becomes `true` only when the strategy is started and all its market data subscriptions have transitioned to the [SubscriptionStates.Online](xref:StockSharp.Messages.SubscriptionStates.Online) state.

 More details about market data subscriptions in strategies can be found in the [Market Data Subscriptions in Strategies](subscriptions.md) section.

 ### TradingMode Property

-The [TradingMode](xref:StockSharp.Algo.Strategies.Strategy.TradingMode) property determines the trading mode for the strategy.
+The [TradingMode](xref:StockSharp.Algo.Strategies.Strategy.TradingMode) property defines the trading mode for the strategy.
 Possible values:

 - [StrategyTradingModes.Full](xref:StockSharp.Algo.Strategies.StrategyTradingModes.Full) - all trading operations are allowed (default mode)
 - [StrategyTradingModes.Disabled](xref:StockSharp.Algo.Strategies.StrategyTradingModes.Disabled) - trading is completely disabled
 - [StrategyTradingModes.CancelOrdersOnly](xref:StockSharp.Algo.Strategies.StrategyTradingModes.CancelOrdersOnly) - only order cancellation is allowed
-- [StrategyTradingModes.ReducePositionOnly](xref:StockSharp.Algo.Strategies.StrategyTradingModes.ReducePositionOnly) - only operations to reduce position are allowed
+- [StrategyTradingModes.ReducePositionOnly](xref:StockSharp.Algo.Strategies.StrategyTradingModes.ReducePositionOnly) - only position reduction operations are allowed

 This property can be configured through strategy parameters: